Lips7/Matcher/README.md

 ## Limitations

 - Matchers can only handle words containing no more than 32 combined words and no more than 8 repeated words.
-- It's user's resposibility to ensure the correctness of the input data and ensure `match_id`, `table_id`, `word_id` are glabally unique.
+- It's user's responsibility to ensure the correctness of the input data and ensure `match_id`, `table_id`, `word_id` are globally unique.

 ## Usage

-- For none rust user, you have to use **msgpack** to serialze matcher config to bytes.
+- For none rust user, you have to use **msgpack** to serialize matcher config to bytes.
 - Why msgpack?
 Why not json?
 Because json can't handle back slash well, eg. `It's /\/\y duty`, it will be processed incorrectly if using json, and msgpack is faster than json.

 ### For Rust User